 The next day we made the switch over to antonyms.
 Students worked in groups of two.
 In three minutes, they had to write as many antonym pairs on the board as they could.
 The catch?
 They had to write one word and their partner wrote the antonym.
 BUT – they could not talk!
 There were some interesting gestures during this one!

-Are you looking for more word work for older kids ideas?
-Check these out:
+Looking for more word work ideas?